 Student Responsibilities and Policies for an Interpreter

-These policies are intended to assist the Office for Disability Services, ODS, its service providers and registered students in the orderly and efficient operation of providing Interpreting/Transliterating services.
+These policies are intended to assist Student Disability Resources, SDR, its service providers and registered students in the orderly and efficient operation of providing Interpreting/Transliterating services.

 Every effort will be made to provide Interpreters/Transliterators for students who request these services.
-Students must have completed the appropriate forms and provided documentation of their disability to ODS.
+Students must have completed the appropriate forms and provided documentation of their disability to SDR.

 When requesting classroom adjustments, student responsibilities are to: